SziluChannel/THEWEB/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem

-You should be able to find the frontend demo in a browser at http://localhost:8080/
+You should be able to find the frontend in a browser at http://localhost:8080/

 Further instructions can be found at: https://yew.rs